Saturday, June 25, 2022

 The memorial is in the distance

 A week before Covid shut down the world in March of 2020, a small tragedy hit here in Ventura.
 The high school cross country team was out for a run after school.
-While they were running down Seaward Avenue toward the beach a truck lost control, striking one of the runners and killing him.
+While they were running down Seaward Avenue toward the beach when a truck lost control, striking one of the runners and killing him.

 The runner's name was Austin, and he was a 10th grader.
 I was coming home later that day, and the road was closed.
 I could see the lights of the police cars and ambulance, but didn't think anything of it at the time beyond someone had an accident.